Ritik-JS/Alumini/WORKFLOW_SUMMARY.md

-# 📊 WORKFLOW SUMMARY - Alumni Portal Development
+# 📊 WORKFLOW SUMMARY - AlumUnity Development

 ## Quick Reference Guide

-This document provides a quick overview of the complete workflow structure for the Alumni Portal project.
+This document provides a quick overview of the complete workflow structure for the AlumUnity project.

 ---